Postgres Connections and Serverless Computing

 - Implement 413 retries.
 If the cloud function isn’t able to secure a connection, return a 413.
 On the client-side, keep the events in the queue and include them in the next attempt.
 There’s the risk of data loss, but you can always monitor for failed connections and deal with it then.

-With these hacks, you’re limited not by the number of events, but by the number of simultaneous browser sessions.
-In my experience, only a few percent of your monthly active users are simultaneously active (sending events, not just having the tab open) on your site at any given second, so Chord is useable up to, say, a hundred thousand monthly actives, which is a pretty successful B2B business.
+With either of these hacks, you’re limited not by the number of events, but by the number of simultaneous browser sessions.
+In my experience, only a few percent of your monthly active users are simultaneously active (sending events, not just having the tab open) on your site at any given second, so Chord is probably useable up to, say, a hundred thousand monthly actives, which is a successful B2B business and even a moderately well-off B2C business.

 After that, it’s up to you to build or buy.
 If you build, you only need a persistent server that can queue up events and do batch inserts to the database.
 Queues scale basically infinitely (Google Pub/Sub scales not by number of messages, but number of gigabytes per second) and so long as you’re doing bulk inserts, there’s a 99% chance you’ll never need to do anything else (unless you turn out to be a unicorn).